Montagu Love: Career

 Love's last film to be released, Devotion, was released three years after his death aged 66 in 1943.
 He was interred at Chapel of the Pines Crematory.
 His last acting performance was in Wings Over the Pacific (1943).

-Personal life
+Personal life and death

-Love was married to actress Marjorie Hollis.
+On 3 April 1929, Love married Marjorie Love (née Hollis), a stage actress, in Los Angeles.

+Besides acting, Montague had a keen interest in drawing and painting.
+He became very proficient in caricatures of cast mates and also military paintings, primarily those of British military uniforms.

 Death

-On 17 May 1943, Love died in Beverly Hills, California at age 66.
+On 17 May 1943, Love died aged 67 at his home in Beverly Hills, California.